 20 Pound Turkey = 70 minutes

-How to dispose of the oil after: Leave the frying station to cool for 12-24 hours.
+Leave the frying station to cool for 12-24 hours.
 I always like to leave for 24 hours just to make sure everything is completely cool.
+This can be a messy process but after several years of doing this, this is what I found best to work for me.

 If you need to dispose completely of your oil - check online to see if your city recycles peanut oil.
 If not, place the used oil in a container with a lid tightly on it and dispose of it in your regular trash cans.